Getting Started

 Start with the product surface.

-Run the app locally, click through the main routes, and understand what is mocked before changing too much.
+Run the app locally, click through the main routes, and understand what is already shaped before changing too much.

 Explore the UI foundationsLink to section